matthieugrieger/versebot/docs/VerseBot Info.md

 * When specifying which book your verse comes from, you must use a name from [this list](https://github.com/matthieugrieger/versebot/blob/master/docs/Accepted%20Bible%20Book%20Names.md).
 * You must put a space between the book name and the chapter number.
 * You must only ask for one verse quotation per bracket pair.
 However, you can have as many bracket pairs as you want!
+* At the moment, additional arguments (such as desired translation) must follow the desired verse.
+This may change in the future.

 Other than these three things, the bot is pretty flexible!